- From the Cedar Street Times, Pacific Grove

 What Does God say about divisions in our society?

-We have separated ourselves by race, color, religion, political party, and on and on.
+We have separated ourselves by race, gender, religion, political party, and on and on.
 Why?
+What do we gain by doing this?
 What does God have to say about divisions?